fp7mplane/protocol-ri/doc/protocol-spec.md

 ### Capability Composition and Specification Decomposition

 The most dominant responsibility of the supervisor is _composing_ capabilities from its subordinate components into aggregate capabilities, and _decomposing_ specifications from clients to more-specific specifications to pass to each component.
 This operation is always application-specific, as the semantics of the composition and decomposition operations depend on the capabilities available from the components, the granularity of the capabilities to be provided to the clients.
-It is for this reason that the mPlane reference implementation does not provide a generic supervisor.
+It is for this reason that the mPlane SDK does not provide a generic supervisor.